 The core of the MaastrichtMBA programme is our students.
 Students with a broad diversity on nationality, age and even professional background.
 The insights and thoughts of our MBA students describe the true experience of MaastrichtMBA.
-This time we talked to our American student Chris Miller.
-Chris is co-founder of 6PS Group, an international company that provides a full suite of web development, mobile development, graphics design, and video streaming services.
-Chris joined the MaastrichtMBA programme in February this year.
+This time we talked to our American student Chris Miller (闵魁偲).
+Chris is founder of Quik Group, an international company that provides a full suite of web development, mobile development, graphics design, and video streaming services.
+Chris joined the MaastrichtMBA programme in February 2019.

 I am a software developer, but I’m really an entrepreneur at heart.
 I’ve set up six start-ups, sold some of them, and also worked as a software engineer and an engineering manager.
 For me doing an MBA is an important step in my professional and personal growth.